 It may seem like there are way too many steps that need to be followed before you can lock your bike away for the season, but they’re all important to making sure that your motorcycle stays in good condition.
-For instance, a motorcycle’s oil will become dirty and contaminated over several months and can become corrosive.
-To help prevent this from happening, the American Motorcyclist Association recommends changing the motorcycle's oil right before storing it away for the winter.
+For instance, a motorcycle’s oil will become dirty and contaminated with use and can become corrosive, so the American Motorcyclist Association recommends changing the oil right before storing it away for the winter.
 Gas can also become a problem and may begin to break down as it sits in the tank.
 To remedy this, add a fuel stabilizer to the topped-off tank before storing it for the winter.
-Another important storage tip involves keeping the bike’s battery alive over the winter; if you don’t, it will slowly weaken as the weeks go by.
-An ideal way to accomplish this is to attach the battery to a battery minder, which will keep the battery charged without overcharging it.
+You’ll also need to take steps to keep the bike’s battery alive over the winter; if you don’t, it will slowly weaken as the weeks go by.
+An ideal way to prevent this is to attach the battery to a trickle charger, which will keep the battery full without overcharging it.
 And unless you want to come back in the spring to find flat spots on your tires, you’ll need to store the motorcycle so that the tires are not touching the floor, or else put it up on its center stand and rotate the tires frequently.